Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/standard-responses.md

 In the **Standard Response** section, the standard bot responses are categorized in the following tabs:

-Kore.ai Bot Builder tool provides a few default text responses, Natural Language Processing, or NLP interpreter responses to user inputs or events.
-This section lists them and gives an explanation as to when these responses are triggered.

 ### Statements

 Responses are displayed to the user as the result of an action by the bot or user.
 For example, a user cancels a task, or a user gives an invalid response to your bot request.